shswhrigjtigogrkf/Hipposite/README.md

   - A tool made by [Blobby-Boi](https://github.com/Blobby-Boi)   (ExtHang3r [repo](https://github.com/blobby_boy)  ) to disable blocking extensions.

 - 🔄 **Auto-Update**
-  - Remove the unnecessary manual updates, and deliver the newest content in seconds.
+  - Remove the unnecessary manual updates, and deliver the newest content in seconds. *COMPLETE*

 - And countless other ideas and possibilities.
 Stay tuned [at our discord](https://discord.com/channels/1282151040183046237/1301178045142667305) to learn more.